ua-datalab/QNLP/Project-Plan.md

 	  	- Dont use 	`remove_cups`--- nope same error
 			- Also build bobcat parser locally- there are some words which its giving dimension of 10- even in small sentences? i mean the word itself is n_ something. which means just one noun. then why 10? update, the word is NameError("name 'y_9__n' is not defined"). in sentence 15, eh tanto problema
       		- **Classical2 (Spider parser, spider ansatz, pytorch model, pytorchtrainer)**
-        		 - **status:IndexError: when no subspace is given, the number of index arrays cannot be above 31, but 32 index arrays found- if we do  if len(tokenized_sent)> 31: .
-If we do len(tokenized)>32 we get **
+        		 - `status:IndexError`: when no subspace is given, the number of index arrays cannot be above 31, but 32 index arrays found- if we do  if len(tokenized_sent)> 31: .
+If we do len(tokenized)>32 we get:
 				- update used len(tokenized)>19 and it moved past first fit. wtf.
            		- update: **without exposing val during first fit. gives 95% training accuracy on first fit. bad news is OOV model3 accuracy is 54%**
 		-  todo:
 		a. **run with exposing val during first fit: after first fit, model1 training accuracy: 85.54 model1val accuracy = 77.27 model3 accuracy=45% (but that has early stopping from another dataset food_it/is tunable)**
 		b. for both spanish 1 and 2 classical experiments, can we improve accuracy of model 3.
 			- then find a standard benchmark in spanish